If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 Given the choice between a social gathering and a solitary evening, you frequently opt for the latter.
-This isn’t out of social anxiety or dislike for people, but because you genuinely prefer and value your alone time.
+It’s not out of social anxiety or dislike for people, but because you genuinely prefer and value your alone time.
 You might find yourself turning down invitations not out of obligation, but because you’re looking forward to spending time with yourself.

 7. You’re self-reflective.